readthedocs/readthedocs.org/docs/canonical.rst

 Read the Docs uses these in two ways:

 * We point all versions of your docs at the "latest" version as canonical
-* We point at the user specififed canonical URL, generally a custom domain for your docs.
+* We point at the user specified canonical URL, generally a custom domain for your docs.

 Turning them on
 ---------------